Differential Equations as Fixpoints and Games: First-Order Game Logic and -Calculus

 \subsubsection{Deterministic Assignment}

-Another important \gamesymbol is the \((1,1)\)-ary deterministic assignment \(\gassignsymb\), which deterministically assigns the value of \(\term\) to variable \(\ivar\).
+Another important \gamesymbol is the \klary{1}{1} deterministic assignment \(\gassignsymb\), which deterministically assigns the value of \(\term\) to variable \(\ivar\).
 This state-change primitive is foundational for describing deterministic computer programs in first-order dynamic logic.
-The semantics of deterministic assignment are
+The semantics of deterministic assignment is